meilisearch/specifications/text/0118-search-api.md

 }
 ```

-Example, on a query with no query parameters:
+For example, on a query with no query parameters:

-The response objects contains these specific fields:
+The response objects contain these specific fields:
 ```json
 {
     "hits": [